Bomberfra23/GPU_Scalper_Bot/README.md

 GPU SCalper Bot Alpha, is an automatic add to cart, remote alert and check product availability completely free Bot.
 It can scrape various gpu and informatic stores, check if a product is available or not, add to cart it automatically and send you a status notification via Telegram Bot.
 It works on Chrome and on every device that has Python installed so Windows 7/8/10/11, MacOS, Linux Distro.

 ## Chrome Browser Configuration
+In order to work, this bot must collaborate with Chrome WebDriver that is an open source tool for automated testing of webapps across Google Chrome Browser.
+#### Download Chrome Webdriver
+So, we need to download it at this [link](https://chromedriver.chromium.org/downloads)